Summertime - sweating time? How Botox helps against hyperhidrosis (excessive sweating)

 If you recognise yourself in these statements, a Botox® treatment may be useful:

-- I sweat even when I'm at rest or in cool weather.
+- I sweat even at rest or in cool weather.

 - Clothes get wet quickly despite using deodorant.